 8. Invest in Reusable Party Supplies

-I recently split the cost of a few drink dispensers with my Mom and came to realize there is a lot less waste than when serving individual bottles or cans.
+I decided to invest in some reusable party supplies and split the cost of a few drink dispensers with my Mom and came to realize there is a lot less waste than when serving individual bottles or cans.
 They look a lot nicer too.
 Don’t forget about cups, straws, and drink tags!
 If the group is small enough, I usually serve the drinks out of mason jars with numbered drink tags.
 Straws are not a necessity but add a fun touch.

 9. Grabbable Desserts